 Printed cotton sacks are currently fashionable aspects for material culture research, particularly in the costume and quilt history communities.
-In the second quarter of the twentieth century, these mass-produced sacks were relied upon by rural America as a valuable source of free fabric for clothing, quilts, and home décor.
-White cotton sacks were ubiquitous beginning in the last half of the nineteenth century; later, sacks printed with designs would come onto the market in 1937.
-Large households and farms required significant quantities of flour, sugar, and other staples; additionally, animal feed, particularly chicken feed, began to be packaged in cotton sacks around the 1920s.
-Companies such as the Imperial Sugar Company of Sugarland, Texas, and the Robert Nicholson Seed Company of Dallas, Texas, switched from jute and burlap bags to cotton in order to help the ease the cotton slump that hit farmers throughout the South in the early 1920s.
-As the use of cotton sacks for feed increased, whether the sacks were used to package human consumables or other products, these fabrics became colloquially known as “feed sacks.”
+Beginning in the late nineteenth century through the 1960s, these mass-produced sacks were relied upon by rural America as a valuable source of free fabric for clothing, quilts, and home décor.
+White cotton sacks were ubiquitous beginning in the last half of the nineteenth century; sacks printed with designs would come onto the market in 1937.
+Large households and farms required significant quantities of flour, sugar, and other staples, as well as animal feed, particularly chicken feed, all of which began to be packaged in cotton sacks at the beginning of the twentieth century.
+Companies such as the Imperial Sugar Company of Sugarland, Texas, and the Robert Nicholson Seed Company of Dallas, Texas, switched from jute and burlap bags to cotton in order to help ease the cotton slump that hit farmers throughout the South in the early 1920s.
+As the use of cotton sacks increased, whether the sacks were used to package human consumables or animal feed, these fabrics became colloquially known as “feed sacks.”